wing5wong/artisan-whs-static/source/_events/2021-02-18_prefect-leadership-camp.md

 ---
-title: Prefect Leadership Camp
+title: Prefect Leadership Camp - postponed until we go back to Alert Level 1
 date: 2021-03-03T05:00:53.693Z
 ---
-Our Prefect Leadership Camp which will involve team bonding, communication skills, problem solving and an "Amazing Race" is on Wednesday 3 March and Thursday 4 March in Wellington.
+Our Prefect Leadership Camp which will involve team bonding, communication skills, problem solving and an "Amazing Race" has been postponed until further notice due to Alert Level 2 restrictions.
+It will resume at a future date when we move back to Alert Level 1.

-The bus will depart from WHS at 2pm on Wednesday 3 March and will return on Thursday 4 March at approximately 6pm.